genZrizzCode/svelteProjects/README.md

 # Svelte Examples

-A collection of Svelte projects demonstrating how to use the Svelte framework with Vite and deploy via GitHub Pages.
+A collection of Svelte projects demonstrating what you can do with Svelte.

 ## 🚀 Features